Qumulo/docs/_includes/content-reuse/admin-guides/metadata/managing-user-defined-metadata.md

 * `WRITE_EA`: Write to, or delete, the {{site.udm.l}} of a file

 ### To Create a Generic {{site.udm.t}} Entry for a File by Using the qq CLI
-Use the `fs_set_user_metadata` command and specify the path to the file, the key, and the value.
+Run the `fs_set_user_metadata` command and specify the path to the file, the key, and the value.
 For example:

 ```bash
 qq fs_set_user_metadata \